-The High-Level Panel on Internal Displacement was established by the UN Secretary-General to identify concrete recommendations on how to better prevent, respond and achieve solutions to the global internal displacement crisis.
-The Panel is comprised of eight members, co-chaired by Federica Mogherini, former EU High Representative for Foreign Affairs and Security Policy, and Donald Kaberuka, Chair of the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-The Panel is expected to deliver its final recommendations to the UN Secretary-General in September 2021.
+The High-Level Panel on Internal Displacement was established by the UN Secretary-General in 2019 to identify concrete recommendations on how to better prevent, respond and achieve solutions to the global internal displacement crisis.
+The Panel was comprised of eight members, co-chaired by Federica Mogherini, former EU High Representative for Foreign Affairs and Security Policy, and Donald Kaberuka, Chair of the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+On 29 September 2021, the Panel has officially submitted its report and recommendations to the UN Secretary-General.

 In May 2019, 57 Member States, representing every geographical group and including States directly affected by internal displacement, wrote to the UN Secretary-General calling for the establishment of a High-Level Panel on internal displacement.
 This call was echoed by UN entities, NGOs and academics, building on the 2017 UNGA Resolution on the protection of and assistance to IDPs (A/RES/72/182) and initiatives such as the GP20 Plan of Action to Advance Prevention, Protection and Solutions for IDPs and the Platform on Disaster Displacement.